Help someone with a disability in your community today! DONATE online at Canada Helps.

 Maria Redpath 613-761-9522 Ext.
 222 or MRedpath@citizenadvocacy.org

-Participate in one or more in-person conversations with a social worker, lasting 60 to 90 minutes.
+Step 2 must be complete before you will be booked for your learning conversation.
+The learning conversation is an in-person conversation with a social worker, lasting 60 to 90 minutes.
 We’ll get to know you, your personality, hobbies and interests.
 This helps us narrow down the entire waiting list to those that are possibly the best match for you.

 After your learning conversation the social worker will contact your references.
 Please notify them to expect this call.